 - To enable workers to get compensation without having to file slow, expensive lawsuits against their employers.

-If you are injured on the job, there are two things you should know about workers comp:
+If you are injured on the job, there are two things you should know about workers’ compensation:

 - It does not matter how your injury happened.
-If it occurred on the job, workers comp should cover it.
+If it occurred on the job, workers’ compensation should cover it.

 Yes, as long as the injury happened while you were working.
-Most people are able to recover these types of costs:
+With help from a workers’ compensation lawyer in Albany, GA, Most victims are able to recover costs related to: